Electric Wheelchair & Scooter Motors

 Scooter Motors

 Virtually all mobility scooters utilize either a 12-volt or 24-volt motor.
-If two motors are used, they will be 12-volt series; if one motor is used, it will be a 24-volt motor.
+If two motors are used, they will be a 12-volt series; if one motor is used, it will be a 24-volt motor.
 Generally, most scooters will draw between 350 and 650 watts of lasting power.

 Importantly, the precise pulling power of a mobility scooter is restricted by both the motor's power and the type and power of the electronic controller.
 The more brushes a mobility scooter motor has, the more current that can be delivered at any instant of time.